robbert-vdh/yabridge/README.md

   set -gp fish_user_paths ~/.local/share/yabridge
   ```

-Rerun `yabridgectl sync` to ensure that the setup has been successful.
+Rerun `yabridgectl sync` to make sure that the setup has been successful.
 If the
 environment variable has been set up correctly, you should not be seeing any
 warnings.
 Make sure to log out and log back in again to ensure that all
 applications pick up the new changes.